-We have just wound our clocks forward for spring.
-It’s time to shake off that duvet we have been hibernating under through the winter months.
-Flinging open those shutters, we can breathe in the fresh air and enjoy the vibrancy of the world springing back to life.
-Not to mention those long light evenings!
+We have just wound our clocks forward for spring and can shake off that duvet we have been hibernating under.
+Fling open the shutters and breathe the fresh air.
+Enjoy the vibrant world springing back to life.
+At last we can enjoy those long light evenings!
 Spring is also the start of the Japanese blossom festival or Hanami.
 This Japanese traditional custom celebrates the ephemeral beauty of those delicate blossoms (and life).
 It is named after the flowers or “hana”.

 I was lucky enough to be in Tokyo 10 years ago, where I followed a sea of people to Ueno park.
 Here, crowds of friends and family were gathering with their bento boxes for picnics under the drifts of blossom trees.
 It was a spectacle not to be missed and has instilled my passion for blossom trees ever since.
 Where can you see the Cherry Blossom festival in Japan?
 Here are some of the best place to see Hanami.

 Blossom trees really are worth their salt in the garden, so here are 10 reasons to find a space to plant them in yours.

 1. Blossom trees come in all shapes and sizes so there is one for any size of garden